rlchandani/Telegram-Bot/README.md

 ---

 <p align="center">
-  Made with ❤️ by iRedlof Intelligence
+  Made with ❤️ by iRedlof Team
 </p>